-The MRC’s UK Brain Banks Network supplies tissue samples to academic and industry researchers in the UK and internationally.
+The UK Brain Banks Network supplies tissue samples to academic and industry researchers in the UK and internationally.
 All brain banks in the Network have approval to provide tissue samples to research projects and pilot studies.
 Approval is based on scientific merit and also takes into account ethical issues (if peer review and ethics approval has not already been obtained).

 Researchers can search an online database that carries details of all the tissue samples available throughout the Network.

-The MRC asks that all researchers using tissue obtained from the banks inform the bank that provided the tissue of any papers accepted for publication.
+We ask that all researchers using tissue obtained from the banks inform the bank that provided the tissue of any papers accepted for publication.
 You will be contacted annually for an update of your publications.
 This helps us to publicise the success of the banks and secure future funding.

 Dr Vicki Robinson Chief Executive NC3Rs (National Centre for the Replacement Refinement & Reduction of Animals in Research)